NeilSepulveda/Thesis_MSE_2024/README.md

 This work was carried out by the Civil Electrical Engineer Neil Sepúlveda Sepúlveda in order to obtain a Master's degree in "Sistemas Energéticos" at the Universidad Católica de la Santísimas Concepción, Chile.

-Agradecer a Fondecyt, ciencia abierta
+Agradecer a Fondecyt Regular 1220903,en contribución a ciebncia abierta ciencia abierta